frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 }
 ```

-Once all the runtime requirements are in place (`import gserver.implicits._`), we only have to write the previous piece of code, which would be pretty much the same in all the cases (except if your target Monad is different from `Future`).
+Fortunately, once all the runtime requirements are in place (**`import gserver.implicits._`**), we only have to write the previous piece of code, which would be pretty much the same in all the cases (except if your target Monad is different from `scala.concurrent.Future`).

 ### Client

-`frees-rpc` derives a client automatically, based on the protocol.
+[frees-rpc] derives a client automatically, based on the protocol.
 This is really useful because you could distribute it depending on the protocol/service definitions, if you change something in your protocol definition, you will get a new client for free without writing anything.

 ### Client Runtime